shohi/dockerignore/README.md

 # dockerignore
- A collection of useful .dockerignore templates
+ A collection of useful .dockerignore templates, inspired by [gitignore](https://github.com/github/gitignore)